Life-Stuff.org

 The latest alternative nicotine delivery systems are called “Heat-not-Burn” or ‘heated tobacco’ products.
 They use electronic delivery devices but contain tobacco leaf and heat a small plug of tobacco without setting it alight, producing an inhalable vapour.
 Because the device heats rather than burns tobacco, they produce fewer toxins than normal cigarettes.
 However, little is known about the health effects yet, so there could be long term health concerns.

-Vaping can help smokers quit by delivering nicotine, and although it is addictive, it’s the toxins produced by burning tobacco that cause smoking related illnesses.
-Many people miss the nicotine when they quit smoking, and can experience a range of withdrawal symptoms, which can make quitting difficult.
-Vaping can replace this nicotine but without the toxins found in cigarette smoke.
-Vaping is a lot less harmful than smoking for smokers.
-But it is only advised that people vape as an aid to quit smoking.
+Nicotine is addictive because it affects part of the brain that is involved in ‘rewarding behaviour’.
+Some vapes DON’T contain nicotine, but products can have different amounts.
+When they quit smoking, many people miss nicotine and can experience a range of withdrawal symptoms, make quitting difficult.
+Vaping can provide nicotine without the toxins found in cigarette smoke, but it is only advised that people vape as an aid to quit smoking.

-There can be side effects to vaping.
-These can depend on how much someone vapes, whether it contains nicotine and at what dose, or what other contents are in the vape (such as CBD or THC) and what style e-liquid is chosen.
+Breathing any product into the lungs unnecessarily is not ideal.
+Vapes are not harmless and may cause side effects depending on how much someone vapes, whether it contains nicotine and at what dose, or what other contents are in the vape (such as CBD or THC) and what style e-liquid is chosen.

 The most common side effects of vaping include: